 - 5. A process should be in place to refer an individual employee for health assessment to determine their work capability and communicate the outcome to their line manager to develop a safe system of work in the event of the following: - Injuries restricting mobility/musculo skeletal impairment, - Development of a chronic illness or a significant change in health status, - The requirement for medication that may impact on safety, - Sickness absence/rehabilitation management. - 6.
 Any individual whose work activity involves the potential exposure to lead, ionising radiation or asbestos, must be managed in accordance with mandatory requirements and attend statutory medical assessments by an authorised doctor. - 7.
 Individuals should be competent to work without damage to their health.
 These competencies should be defined and documented and should include the required skills, knowledge, awareness and experience in respect of controlling exposure.
 Individuals should be provided with ongoing information, instruction and training to maintain the competencies. - 8.
-Individuals must be made aware of their personal responsibility to report any health problem they consider may be associated to their work, comply with the requirements of the risk control strategies relating to their work activities and attend health assessments and surveillance procedures as required by their job role - Records of health and medical surveillance procedures must be maintained according to regulatory requirements and made available to the enforcing authorities.
+Individuals must be made aware of their personal responsibility to report any health problem they consider may be associated to their work, comply with the requirements of the risk control strategies relating to their work activities and attend health assessments and surveillance procedures as required by their job role.
+Use of other medication or current medical conditions (in confidence) to be flagged to Line manager or Occupational Health department. - Records of health and medical surveillance procedures must be maintained according to regulatory requirements and made available to the enforcing authorities.
 Individuals must be made aware of their right to access their medical records and screening procedures if requested. - 10.
 The effectiveness of these requirements should be reviewed periodically and corrective actions identified to improve individual health at work.